Forklifts, hoists, dollies and other types of lifting equipment are used to raise

 do the lifting.

 - Do not jerk.
 Use a smooth motion and lift straight up.

 - Keep head up, look straight and avoid twisting the body.

 Carrying the load:

-- Change direction by turning your feet, not your back.
-Your nose and your toes should
+- Change direction by turning the feet, not the back.
+Keep nose between the toes and

-- Rest if you fatigue.
-Set the load down and rest for a few minutes.
+- Rest if feeling fatigued.
+Set the load down and relax for a few minutes.

 Setting the load down:

-- Bend your knees.
-Squat down and let your legs do the work.
+- Bend the knees.
+Squat down and let the legs do the work.